 - With no living plants, artificial grass pads thrive in all climates.

-- Artificial grass pads can hold up for much longer than real grass, and you won’t have to replace them as regularly.
+- Fake grass pads can hold up for much longer than real grass, and you won’t have to replace them as regularly.
 Therefore, they are cheaper in the long run.

 - As this grass stays green no matter what, it’s more aesthetically pleasing.